Jason2866/Tasmota-specials/README.md

-# These [Tasmota](https://github.com/arendst/Tasmota) binaries are not official stable releases and are built daily at 4.00h UTC from the latest development branch!
+# These [Tasmota](https://github.com/arendst/Tasmota) binaries are not official stable releases and are built hourly from the latest development branch!

 ## :warning: No support/warranty with these binaries! :warning: